Starbucks Pumpkin Bread Easy Copycat Recipe

 What to serve with the Starbucks Pumpkin Loaf

-Warm up the pumpkin bread and smother some butter on it to take it to the next level.
+Warm up the pumpkin bread and smear some butter on it to take it to the next level.
 If you want something more filling to start your day, you can make some Starbucks sous vide egg bites with bacon and gruyere for a savory pairing.

 Alternatively, transform it into a dessert by heating it up and drizzling some decadent caramel sauce and whipped cream atop the sliced bread.
-The flavors of caramel and pumpkin will make your tastebuds dance!
+The flavors of caramel and pumpkin will make your taste buds dance!

 Do you love Starbucks?
 Check out these great copycat Starbucks recipes!